The Crusades were religious wars fought between Muslims and Christians from 1096 to 1291.

 These wars were primarily fought over the control of the religiously significant city of Jerusalem although other factors also played a role.
 A number of important events took place during the Crusades, shaping the politics and power dynamics in the regions around Jerusalem.

 The Battle of Civetot was fought in 1096.

-It was fought between Seljuk forces of the Sultanate of Rum and the People’s Crusade, which comprised of mostly peasants from Christian lands.
+It was fought between the Seljuk forces of the Sultanate of Rum and the People’s Crusade, which comprised mainly peasants from Christian lands.

 This was the first notable armed conflict between Muslim and Christian forces which resulted in a disastrous outcome for the Christian crusaders.

 The peoples’ Crusade is also commonly referred to as the peasants’ crusade!